varsharamineni/Mitigating-Reasoning-LLM-Social-Bias/README.md

-# Mitigating LLM Social Bias by Assessing and Filtering Reasoning Steps with a Multi-Judge Pipeline
+# Mitigating Reasoning LLM Social Bias by Assessing and Filtering Reasoning Steps with a Multi-Judge Pipeline

 ## Authors